Rudolph the Red-Nosed Reindeer: View-Master reels (1950, 1955)

 The stereoscope View-Master version of the story was issued and copyrighted by Sawyer's on August 1, 1950, as a 14-frame, 7-image reel numbered "FT-25".
 The text was provided by Thomas L. Dixon and the model and diorama work by Florence Thomas.
 A follow-up 3-reel packet, also with Thomas involved, was copyrighted on September 10, 1955.
 These showcased new stories by Robert L. May: Rudolph, the Red-Nosed Reindeer and J. Baddy, the Brilliant Bear (FT-26), Rudolph, the Red-Nosed Reindeer and Uncle Bigby, the Blue-Nosed Reindeer (FT-27) and Rudolph, the Red-Nosed Reindeer Shines Again (FT-28).
 Later reissue packets of the 1960s and beyond replaced the FT-28 version with the 1950 FT-25 version.
 The 1955 packet was promoted on television at the time by Arlene Francis.

 Comic books (beginning in 1950)

-DC Comics, then known as National Periodical Publications, published a series of 13 annuals titled Rudolph the Red-Nosed Reindeer from 1950-1962.
+DC Comics, then known as National Periodical Publications, published a series of 13 annuals titled Rudolph the Red-Nosed Reindeer from 1950 to 1962.
 Rube Grossman drew most of the 1950s stories.

 In 1972, DC Comics published a 14th edition in an extra-large format.
 Subsequently, they published six more in that format: Limited Collectors' Edition C-20, C-24, C-33, C-42, C-50 and All-New Collectors' Edition C-53, C-60.

 Additionally, one digest format edition was published as The Best of DC #4 (March–April 1980).
 The 1970s Rudolph stories were written and drawn by Sheldon Mayer.